ros2/ros1_bridge/README.md

 src/ament/ament_tools/scripts/ament.py build --build-tests --symlink-install -j1 --only ros1_bridge
 ```

-*Note:* if you have built your ROS 2 workspace using `--isolated`, you will need to add the message/service packages you want to bridge to your path before building the bridge, e.g. by sourcing `local_setup.*`.
+*Note:* If you have built your ROS 2 workspace using `--isolated`, you will need to add the message/service packages you want to bridge to your path before building the bridge, e.g. by sourcing `local_setup.*`.

 ## Example 1: run the bridge and the example talker and listener